willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### "Your PC can’t run Windows Mixed Reality"

-Your PC doesn’t meet the minimum requirements needed to run Windows Mixed Reality either because the computer’s hardware setup isn’t compatible with Windows Mixed Reality, or because you need to update to the latest version of Windows.
+Your PC doesn’t meet the minimum requirements needed to run Windows Mixed Reality.
+Either your computer’s hardware setup isn’t compatible with Windows Mixed Reality, or you need to update to the latest version of Windows.

 Notes on graphics cards:
 * If Windows Mixed Reality setup says your graphics card doesn’t meet the requirements and you think it does, make sure your headset is plugged into the correct card.